Hellenic Centre for Marine Research: Publications

 The Publications Department of the Hellenic Centre for Marine Research is responsible for the publication of scientific articles, monographs, periodicals, textbooks, conference proceedings, workshops, brochures and other publications.
-The publications of the HCMR include the:
+The publications of the HCMR include:

 Mediterranean Marine Science

 The journal Mediterranean Marine Science is a scientific journal that is issued in three volumes annually.
 It focuses on aquatic science, oceanography, environmental engineering and ecology, evolution, behavior and systematics.

 Monographs on Marine Sciences

 Monographs on Marine Sciences is a non periodical scientific publication of the Hellenic Center for Marine Research.
 It consists of monographs focused on integral themes of marine sciences in general.

 Special publications

 The Hellenic Centre for Marine Research makes special publications from time to time.
 As of 2025, it has published two ebooks: the State of the Hellenic Marine Environment; published in 2005, and the State of Hellenic Fisheries; published in 2007.